IDEOorg/digital-prompts/README.md

 # digital-prompts
 Digital prompt cards backed by content from a Google spreadsheet

-## Creating and updating your spreadsheet
-The **digital-prompts** code expects a Google spreadsheet identified by a unique Google document ID.
+:floppy_disk: ## Creating and updating your spreadsheet The **digital-prompts** code expects a Google spreadsheet identified by a unique Google document ID.
 The current implementation assumes the sheet permissions are set to allow reading by anyone who has the link (no Google login required).

 ### Spreadsheet format